softstream-link/byteserde/readme.md

     * `byteserde_derive` - [byteserde_derive/Cargo.toml](byteserde_derive/Cargo.toml)
         * contains procedural macro that generaters implementation of these traits on regular & tuple rust structure.
+        * This crate supports three attributes:
+          * `#[byteserde( endian = "le" )]` - this will cause entire `struct` or `member` to serialize in desired endian.
+Valid options are `le`, `be`, `ne`

+          * `#[byteserde( replace( ... ))]` - this only affects `serialization` of the `member` whose value will be ignored and value of `...` expresion will instead be serialized used .
+Ex: This is usefull when one of the fields contains length of the packet but you don't know its value until the instance is created.
+Using this attribute you can create an expression which will be evaluated  during serialization.
+See: Examples for more details.

+          * `#[byteserde( deplete( ... ) )]` - this only affects `deserialization` of the `member` by limiting the number of bytes the member is allowed to read from the stream.
+Must evaluate to `usize`.
+Ex: This is usefull when part of the `byte stream` contains infomation about numbers of bytes representing one of following members.
+See: Examples for more details.
         * NOTE: that Union, Enum, and Unit structure are not not currently supported

     * `byteserde_tyeps` - [byteserde_types/Cargo.toml](byteserde_types/Cargo.toml)